grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.streaming-chunks-per-store-gateway-buffer-size
 [streaming_chunks_per_store_gateway_series_buffer_size: <int> | default = 256]

-# If true, when querying ingesters, only the minimum required ingesters required
+# (experimental) If true, when querying ingesters, only the minimum required
-# to reach quorum will be queried initially, with other ingesters queried only
+# ingesters required to reach quorum will be queried initially, with other
-# if needed due to failures from the initial set of ingesters.
-Enabling this
+# ingesters queried only if needed due to failures from the initial set of
-# option reduces resource consumption for the happy path at the cost of
+# ingesters.
+Enabling this option reduces resource consumption for the happy
-# increased latency for the unhappy path.
+# path at the cost of increased latency for the unhappy path.
 # CLI flag: -querier.minimize-ingester-requests
 [minimize_ingester_requests: <boolean> | default = true]